 - Australian Aboriginal Art Education Resources

 ‘This page presents quality education resources that may be useful for teachers in primary and secondary schools who would like to incorporate information about Australian Aboriginal artists and their art into lessons.
-The resources have either been developed or reviewed by Japinkga Gallery’.
+The resources have either been developed or reviewed by Japingka Gallery’.
 9 sections from Lesson Plans to Guides and stories.

 ‘Provides searchable information about Aboriginal and Torres Strait Islander writers, writing, storytelling, criticism and reviews’.